jspauldo98/smart_stock/Docs/SRS.md

 # 3. Goals and Scopes

 - Users should be able to register an account with "Smart Stock".
 (See Registration Documentation)
 - Users should be able to create and manage their Trade Accounts.
-(See Trade-Account Documentation)
+(See Trade-Accounts Documentation)
 - "Smart Stock" should use an intuitive and effective navigation system.
 (See Navigation Documentation)
 - Each web-page should display pertinent information related to that specific page.
 (See Pages Documentation)
 - The system should automatically make and log trades provided a Trading Account's trading parameters.
 (See Trading Documentation)